Deterministically Simulating Barely Random Algorithms in the Random-Order Arrival Model: Introduction

 \subsection{Our Results}

-We initiate a study of utilizing random-order arrivals to extract random bits with the goal of de-randomizing algorithms.
-While randomness is implicitly being extracted (by sampling some initial inputs) in all secretary applications\footnote{The ``secretary'' terminology refers to random order algorithms without revoking.
+We initiate a study of utilizing random-order arrivals to extract random bits with the goal of derandomizing algorithms.
+While randomness is implicitly being extracted (by sampling some initial inputs) in all secretary applications\footnote{The ``secretary'' terminology refers to random-order algorithms without revoking.
 The implicit extraction of randomness has also been utilized in \cite{PenaB19} where it is shown that disjoint copies of a $2 \times 2$ bipartite graph cannot be used to derive an asymptotic lower bound for matching.}, our randomness extraction is explicit and yields a random bit.
-In particular, we consider 1-bit barely random algorithms that use one unbiased bit $b$ (i.e., equal probability that $b = 0$ or $b=1$) to randomly choose between two deterministic online algorithms $ALG_1$ and $ALG_2$ with the property that for every input sequence $\sigma$, the output of $ALG_1(\sigma) + ALG_2(\sigma) \geq OPT(\sigma) / c$ so that at least one of these two algorithms will provide a ``good'' approximation to an optimal solution on $\sigma$.
-We define the bias $\beta \geq \frac{1}{2}$ of a random bit $b$ to mean\footnote{We can also state the bias in terms of the $Pr(b=0)$ in the same way.
-The extraction application can define whether we want the bias of a bit with $b=1$ or $b=0$.} $Pr(b=1) \in [\frac{1}{2},\beta]$ so that for an unbiased bit, $\beta = \frac{1}{2}$.
+In particular, we consider 1-bit barely random algorithms that use one unbiased bit $b$ (i.e., equal probability that $b = 0$ or $b=1$) to randomly choose between two deterministic online algorithms $\proc{Alg}_1$ and $\proc{Alg}_2$ with the property that for every input sequence $\sigma$, the output of $\proc{Alg}_1(\sigma) + \proc{Alg}_2(\sigma) \geq \proc{Opt}(\sigma) / c$ so that at least one of these two algorithms will provide a ``good'' approximation to an optimal solution on $\sigma$.
+We define the bias $\beta \geq \frac{1}{2}$ of a random bit $b$ to mean\footnote{We can also state the bias in terms of the $\Pr[b=0]$ in the same way.
+The extraction application can define whether we want the bias of a bit with $b=1$ or $b=0$.} $\Pr[b=1] \in [\frac{1}{2},\beta]$ so that for an unbiased bit, $\beta = \frac{1}{2}$.
 Furthermore, these deterministic algorithms usually perform optimally or near optimally when $\sigma$ is a sequence of {\it identical} items.
-We first present a simple process that extracts a bit from a random order sequence with a worst case bias of $\frac{2}{3}$ when there are at least two distinct items.
+We first present a simple process that extracts a bit from a random-order sequence with a worst case bias of $\frac{2}{3}$ when there are at least two distinct items.
 We then study another simple process that extracts an unbiased bit if all input items are distinct, and then a combined process that will extract a random bit with a worst case bias of $2-\sqrt{2}\approx 0.585$ under the assumption that not all items are identical.
-We use this last process to de-randomize a number of $1$-bit barely random algorithms.
-In particular, we de-randomize the string guessing game of \cite{BockenhauerHKKSS14}, the general and proportional knapsack algorithms of Han et al. \cite{han2015randomized}, the Fung et al. \cite{fung2014improved} weighted interval selection algorithms for single-length and monotone instances with arbitrary weights as well as C-benevolent and D-benevolent weighted instances, and finally the unweighted throughput scheduling algorithms of Kalyanasundaram and Pruhs \cite{kalyanasundaram2003maximizing} and Chrobak et al. \cite{chrobak2007online}.
-We also consider the makespan problem on identical machines but here we do not obtain an an improvement over what is already known.
+We use this last process to derandomize a number of $1$-bit barely random algorithms.
+In particular, we derandomize the general and proportional knapsack algorithms of Han et al. \cite{han2015randomized}, the interval selection algorithms of Fung et al. \cite{fung2014improved} for single-length and monotone instances with arbitrary weights as well as C-benevolent and D-benevolent weighted instances, the unweighted throughput scheduling algorithms of Kalyanasundaram and Pruhs \cite{kalyanasundaram2003maximizing} and Chrobak et al. \cite{chrobak2007online}, and the Fung et al. \cite{fung2014improved} algorithm for single-length throughput instances with arbitrary weights.
+We refer the reader to Section \ref{sec:intervals} for the definitions of monotone, C-benevolent and D-benevolent weighted instances of interval selection.
+We also consider derandomizing the algorithm of Albers \cite{Albers02} for the makespan problem on identical machines, but here our algorithm is not as good as the random-order algorithm of Albers and Janke \cite{AlbersJ21}.
+Finally, we consider the algorithm of Kimbrel and Saia \cite{KimbrelS00} for the two-machine job shop problem, where we obtain no improvement over what is already known for deterministic algorithms under adversarial order.